-University of Houston legend Case Keenum is turning into a Los Angeles star.
+University of Houston legend Case Keenum is still pursuing greatness in the NFL.

 Brock Osweiler isn't exactly living up to the promise of his $72 million contract.